bmharper/xo/README.md

-xo
+# xo

-==
+The idea behind xo is to take inspiration from the good parts of HTML/CSS, and use those to build a small cross-platform GUI framework that is usable from a compiled language, and statically linkable to build native applications for a wide range of platforms.

-The idea behind xo is to take the good parts of HTML/CSS, and use those to build a cross-platform GUI framework that is usable from a compiled language, and statically linkable to build native applications for a wide range of platforms.
+Some "native" applications actually use a browser as their presentation system, and many of these applications seem to use substantially more memory and CPU than I think is necessary.
+Part of the goal with this project is to allow you to build a lightweight application that launches instantly, consumes next to zero resources when idle, and has a small size footprint.

 ### Using xo

 The only platform that I'm actively working on right now is Windows Desktop.
-Every few weeks I make sure that Android and Linux (X11) still runs.
+Every few months I make sure that Android and Linux (X11) still runs.

 The easiest way to use xo is to build with the "amalgamation".
 The amalgamation is a set of 3 files: